 Health & Wellness

 During the COVID-19 pandemic, The Little School has instituted protocols to minimize risk of infection by following evidence-based screening and prevention practices outlined by the Center for Disease Control (CDC) and Department of Health (DOH).
-The health and wellness of our students, families and staff demands that our community follow these guidelines, both in school and outside of school, when pertinent.
+The health and wellness of our students, families and staff demands that our community follow these guidelines both in school and also outside of school, when pertinent.
 Our Health and Wellness FAQ is designed to clarify our protocols and expectations so that everyone stays healthy and safe.
-Important details about expectations of adults at TLS can be found here.
+Details about expectations of adults at TLS can be found here.

 If you have a health and wellness question, please submit it through our online form.
 Questions will be answered directly if they are personal in nature or added here to our online FAQ to inform our whole community.

-IMPORTANT NOTE: This FAQ will continue to be revised as new information about COVID-19 emerges, in response to questions from our community and as our county and state continue to revise their safety guidelines and recommended screening and prevention protocols for schools.
-(Updated October 13, 2020.)
+IMPORTANT NOTE: This FAQ will continue to be revised as new information about COVID-19 emerges, in response to questions from our community, and as our county and state continue to revise their safety guidelines and recommended screening and prevention protocols for schools.
+(Updated January 25, 2021.)

 Q: What/who informs TLS’s health and wellness protocol for COVID-19?